• Home

 Breed: Chihuahua (Long Coat)

-Registered with NZCAR: Will be registered once microchipped.
+Registered with NZCAR: Yes.

 Vaccinated: Yes.